dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/installing_and_configuring_openvpn.md

 * A `GNU / Linux` computer
 * A client (could be a `Microsoft Windows` laptop, `Android` smartphone...)

-The server will be a `Raspberry PI` OS (`Debian GNU / Linux` based).
+The server will be a `Raspberry Pi` OS (`Debian GNU / Linux` based).

 The client will be a `Windows 10` laptop connected through Wi-Fi network.
 However, for the tests to work, I shared my internet with a hotspot through mobile data.

 ## Server Setup

 As server, we will use a `Raspberry Pi model 4` and it's default OS.
 The `raspberry pi` is connected to the onboard ethernet port.
-The wifi is not used.
+The Wi-Fi is not used.

 ### Server Installation